Connecting the Future of Computational Biology

 Amplifying the voices of Black women in computational and quantitative biosciences across the globe

-We connect Black women worldwide to a community, professional connections, opportunities, and resources to transform the face of the computational biology field.
+The Black Women in Computational Biology Network connects our scientists worldwide to a community, professional connections, opportunities, and resources to transform the face of the computational biology field.

 Bioinformatician, UMass Chan